 Hitman 3 developer IO Interactive has announced a brand-new project – and it’s a James Bond game.
 The teaser clip shows a bullet loaded into a gun, before panning around to reveal the iconic gun barrel shot – though Bond himself is nowhere to be seen.
 That’s all we’ve got about Project 007 so far, but we’re already sold.

 Dead Island 2

-This, apparently, still exists and is making “fantastic progress” at take-over developers Sumo, according to an issue of industry magazine MCV.
-Exactly how much it will resemble the weird Californian sun-pocalypse we saw on display during the original announcement is anyone's guess.
+Dead Island 2 still exists, apparently, and is making “fantastic progress” at take-over developer Sumo.
+Exactly how much it’ll resemble the weird Californian sun-pocalypse we saw on display during the original announcement is anyone’s guess.